-A. Investment performance of funds designated as short-term funds and other funds that must maintain a high degree of liquidity will be compared to the return on the S&P Rated GIP Index Government 30 Day Yield.
-Investments of current operating funds shall have maturities of no longer than twenty-four (24) months.

-B. Investment performance of the Long-Term Portfolio ("Core") will be compared to an index such as the ICE BofA Merrill Lynch's 1-3 Year or 1-5 Year United States Treasury Index or an equivalent index comprised of U. S. Treasury or Government securities.
-The designated index will have a duration and asset mix that approximates the portfolio and will be utilized as a benchmark to be compared to the portfolio's total rate of return.
+- A. Investment performance of funds designated as short-term funds and other funds that must maintain a high degree of liquidity will be compared to the return on the S&P Rated GIP Index Government 30 Day Yield.
+Investments of current operating funds shall have maturities of no longer than twenty-four (24) months. - B. Investment performance of the Long-Term Portfolio ("Core") will be compared to the BofA Merrill Lynch's 1-3 Year United States Treasury Index or an equivalent index comprised of U. S. Treasury or Government securities.
+The appropriate index will have a duration and asset mix that approximates the portfolio and will be utilized as a benchmark to be compared to the portfolio's total rate of return.